 The bulletin applies to all Law Enforcement in California.
 Encryption has been in Law Enforcement Agencies Special Response Unit radios and used for many years.
 The reason that encryption must be added to all Law Enforcement Radios is that CA DOJ changed its policy to include the word "HEAR" when confidential CJIS and PII information is being transmitted over the Law Enforcement Radios.
-The current cellular telephones that have the ability to download applications are being equipped with scanner applications which allow anyone to monitor Law Enforcement Radio Transmissions, thus sharing CJIS and PII information with those who do not have the need nor right to hear the information.
+Cellular telephones that have the ability to download applications, may download scanner applications which allow monitoring of Law Enforcement Radio Transmissions, thus allowing CJIS and PII information to be heard by individuals who do not qualify as authorized personnel.